-“Anthropology, it is frequently noted, makes the familiar strange and the exotic quotidian.
-Off-campus study whether it be near or far, can offer the same.”
+“Anthropology, it is frequently noted, makes the familiar strange and the strange familiar.
+Off campus study, whether it be near or far, can offer the same.”

 - Expand cross-cultural communication and problem-solving skills